Collard de Beaufort

 WHO I AM

-Under my lead, the Vision Zero Youth Council held monthly meetings to educate our members on traffic safety and how we could work together to not only raise awareness for the issue but also promote safer practices - for drivers, bikers, and pedestrians alike - and encourage stronger traffic laws.
-Over the summer of 2019, I passed on leadership of the VZYC to two high school traffic safety activists, who now have creative control over the Council and hold their own meetings and events regularly.
-However, I continue to oversee the VZYC, and have helped create international chapters and partnerships.
-We can now also be found in Rwanda, Nigeria, and the U.K, and we have partnerships with non-profit organizations in Mali and Gambia!
+Under my lead, the Vision Zero Youth Council holds monthly meetings to educate our members on traffic safety and how we could work together to not only raise awareness for the issue but also promote safer practices - for drivers, bikers, and pedestrians alike - and encourage stronger traffic laws.
+I continue to oversee the VZYC, and have recently helped create international chapters and partnerships.
+Our international chapters can now be found in Rwanda, Nigeria, and the U.K, and we have partnerships with non-profit organizations in Mali and Gambia!

-My work in the field of road safety can also be highlighted by the multiple incredible opportunities I have had to travel across the world to share my experiences and learn from other activists like myself.
-To highlight these voyages, I attended the 2nd World Youth Assembly and the 3rd Ministerial Conference on Road Safety in Stockholm, Sweden this past February as a Youth Representative for the United States.
+My work in the field of road safety can also be highlighted by the multiple incredible opportunities I have had to travel across the world, sharing my experiences and learning from others.
+Most notably, I attended the 2nd World Youth Assembly and the 3rd Ministerial Conference on Road Safety in Stockholm, Sweden this past February as a Youth Representative for the United States.

 Lifesavers National Conference on Highway Safety Priorities